Francisco Conceição: Ajax

 On 21 July 2022, Conceição signed with Eredivisie club Ajax, on a five-year contract, with Ajax triggering Conceição's release clause.
 Nine days later, he was an unused substitute as they lost the 2022 Johan Cruyff Shield 5–3 to PSV Eindhoven.
 He made his debut for the reserves on 8 August, equalising in a 1–1 Eerste Divisie draw at home to Telstar; his first-team debut came on 3 September in a 4–0 home win over Cambuur, replacing double goalscorer Steven Bergwijn after 61 minutes.

 Shortly after, Ajax manager Alfred Schreuder revealed that he intended to have Conceição behind Antony in the pecking order, in order for him to get used to his new team, but despite Antony's departure Conceição status within the team didn't change and he remained a substitute, after Mohammed Kudus was preferred as the club's starting right winger.
 Conceição also struggled because he could not speak Dutch or English, leading him to play on the second team to adjust to the Dutch game.

 On 1 November, two minutes after replacing Bergwijn, he scored his first goal to conclude a 3–1 win at Rangers in the UEFA Champions League group stage.
 He played in the 2023 KNVB Cup final against PSV, coming on in the 75th minute for Steven Berghuis as the game ended 1–1 and Ajax lost on penalties.

 Return to Porto

-2023–2024: Return and breakthrough

 "I thought it was the best thing for me, knowing that things hadn't gone so well at Ajax.
 I think there are always positive points to take away from an experience.
 It was a difficult time.
 I went out with the aim of showing what I'm worth, I couldn't do it, I thought about what was missing, it's always our fault.
 I tried to hold on to that, see what was missing and returned to FC Porto.
 It was the right decision [for me]."